buttermilk go bad

 Tip 1: Keep in the fridge always

 Buttermilk must always be refrigerated without exception.
 It is recommended that you do not keep it outside for too long, even while cooking.
 Take the required amount and return the rest to the refrigerator immediately.
+Also, use an airtight container if possible.

 Tip 2: Shorten the time from the store to the house

 If you buy groceries, leave them for the end of your shopping day.
 Do everything else first.
 It is not advisable to drive dairy products with you in the car for a few hours while doing chores.
+Store buttermilk in the fridge as soon as possible.

 Tip 3: Everything must be clean

-Do not allow dirt or other substances to get into the buttermilk.
+Do not allow dirt or other substances to get into the leftover liquid.
 Dairy products are a suitable breeding ground for bacteria, so the presence of any foreign particles will very quickly turn into a kingdom of harmful bacteria.
 This means that you also have to have clean hands while opening the bottle so that no marks remain on the cap.

 FAQs